Managing your student loan debt

 What options are available to manage your student loan debt?
 What terms are available for repayment?
 This article addresses some options.

-If loan interest accrues during this time and is not paid off, it will be added to the principal balance of your loan when repayment begins.
+If loan interest that accrues during this time is not paid off, it will be added to the principal balance of your loan when repayment begins.
 Each loan has only one grace period.

 PLUS loan borrowers who are parents of a dependent undergraduate student enter repayment once the loan is fully disbursed.
 PLUS loan borrowers who are graduate or professional degree students will have their loan placed into deferment while enrolled — and for an additional six months after dropping to less than half time, graduating, or withdrawing.

 In all cases, your loan servicer will notify you when your first payment is due.
 If you don’t receive notification, contact the servicer to ensure it has your correct contact information.

 When you first enter repayment, you will have the option to choose a repayment plan.
 If you do not specifically choose a plan, you will be placed on the standard repayment plan.